biicode/docs/biicode/configuration_files/policies.rst

 	$ bii find -p my_policy

-If you don't specify any policy name, you call to ``default`` policies.
+If you don't specify any policy name, you are calling to ``default`` policies.

 Changing your policy tag